 NEWS & UPDATES

-– The abstract submission has ended and we have received about 450 abstracts (now under review).
+– The abstract submission has ended (10-Sep-2018) and we have received about 450 abstracts for review.

 The 29th European Symposium on Computer-Aided Process Engineering (ESCAPE-29) will take place in Eindhoven (The Netherlands) from Sunday, June 16th to Wednesday, June 19th, 2019.
-The ESCAPE-29 event is organized under the auspices of European Federation of Chemical Engineering (EFCE Event No. 758), Nederland Procestechnologie (NPT), and Process Systems Engineering NL (PSE-NL).
+The ESCAPE-29 event is organized under the auspices of European Federation of Chemical Engineering (EFCE Event No. 758), CAPE Working Party (CAPE-WP), Nederland Procestechnologie (NPT), and Process Systems Engineering NL (PSE-NL).

 The ESCAPE conference series is held every year.
 The series started with ESCAPE-1 held in Denmark (1992), while the latest in the series, ESCAPE-28 has been held in Graz during 10-13 June 2018.
 For more details on the ESCAPE-series visit the CAPE Working Party website.